experimental-design/bofire-converters/README.md

-# Tools to convert objects between bofire and, eg, mopti.
+# Mopti Problem to Bofire Domain Converter

-These tools are to help with migration of legacy applications from other BO frameworks to BoFire, and improve quality-of-life.
+These tools are to help with migration of legacy applications from other Mopti to BoFire, and improve quality-of-life.

 ## Quick start